 CliniLaunch recognizes the tremendous importance of patient advocacy in trials and provides specialized training to educate people with the skills needed to create positive change.
 We seek to create a collaborative environment that accelerates medical discoveries and improves patient lives by educating healthcare professionals and individuals.

-Shaping the future of clinical trials: the role of patient advocacy groups
+Shaping the future of clinical trials: The role of patient advocacy groups

 The collaboration between patient advocacy groups in clinical trials is poised for major expansion and development.
 As the healthcare environment changes, these organisations will work more on novel methods to clinical trial design, patient involvement, and data utilization.